Altinn/altinn-notifications/README.md

 To run a Kafka broker and Kafdrop (visualization and administration tool) locally you need to have Docker installed on your machine.

-In a terminal navigate to the root of this repository and run command `docker-compose -f setup-kafka.yml up -d`
+In a terminal navigate to the root of this repository and run command `docker compose -f setup-kafka.yml up -d`

 Kafdrop will be available on localhost:9000